-Meringue Cookies are the PERFECT light and sweet cookies made with ONLY 5 ingredients, and bake in under 60 minutes!
+Meringue Cookies are light and sweet cookies made with ONLY 5 ingredients like sugar and egg whites, and bake in under 60 minutes!

 These meringues take a total time of 50 minutes to bake, plus some prep time to get the egg whites to form stiff peaks.
 You can make a lot of different varieties of these meringue cookies, like peppermint chocolate for the holidays, or lemon flavored for a lemon meringue pie!